-Sometimes iPhone gets stuck in Headphones mode preventing you from hearing the sound.
-The problem is that iPhone mistakenly acts as if headphones are plugged in.
+Sometimes your iPhone gets stuck in headphones mode preventing you from hearing the sound.
+The problem is that iPhone mistakenly acts as if headphones or earbuds are plugged in and now your iPhone’s stuck in headphones mode.

 Unplug your Headphones